SECTION .0100 – clinical pharmacist practitioner

 (5) include a pre-determined plan for emergency services;

-(7) require that the patient be notified of the collaborative relationship; and
+(7) require that the patient be notified of the collaborative relationship under the CPP Agreement; and

-(8) be terminated when patient care is transferred to another physician and new orders shall be written by the succeeding physician.
+(8) be terminated when patient care is transferred to another physician and new orders will be written by the succeeding physician.

 (1) be fully licensed with the Medical Board and engaged in clinical practice;